 Helicobacter Pylori: Not Just A Third World Problem

-This wonderfully detailed page has been written by Thyroid Patient Mary.
+This wonderfully detailed page on h-pylori has been written by thyroid patient Mary.

-Many people with Helicobacter pylori bacteria have no outright symptoms which might be typical of H-Pylori, such as abdominal pain or ache, nausea, vomiting, frequent belching, or weight loss.
+Many people with Helicobacter pylori bacteria, aka H-Pylori, have no outright symptoms which might be typical, such as abdominal pain or ache, nausea, vomiting, frequent belching, or weight loss.
 Others may have symptoms that are more subtle, causing dysfunction of other functions of the body.

 H.pylori is a sneaky bacteria with multiple prongs that give it a helix shape, helping it to embed in the mucosal lining of the stomach.
 It lowers stomach acid levels, which then allows parasites and other pathogenic bacteria to invade the body.